Hilko113/e-ink-imageserver/README.md

 ⚡ Efficient Caching: The image folder structure is cached to a JSON file for fast lookups, with a manual refresh option in the UI.

-How It Works
+# How It Works
 The server and frames operate in a coordinated, pull-based system:

-Configuration: You use the web UI to configure your Photo Frames (giving them an ID and IP), upload images, create Categories, and set up Events.
+-Configuration: You use the web UI to configure your Photo Frames (giving them an ID and IP), upload images, create Categories, and set up Events.

-Scheduled Processing: Every hour, a background task on the server checks for frames that have a scheduled wake-up time in the upcoming hour.
+-Scheduled Processing: Every hour, a background task on the server checks for frames that have a scheduled wake-up time in the upcoming hour.

-Image Selection & Processing: For each due frame, the server:
+-Image Selection & Processing: For each due frame, the server:

-Identifies the frame's assigned Category.
+-Identifies the frame's assigned Category.

-Picks a random, orientation-appropriate image from the folders linked to that category.
+-Picks a random, orientation-appropriate image from the folders linked to that category.

-Executes the Python script associated with the frame's Screen Type (e.g., 6color73i.py), passing it the chosen image.
+-Executes the Python script associated with the frame's Screen Type (e.g., 6color73i.py), passing it the chosen image.

-The script processes the image (resizes, dithers) and saves the output as a device-ready file (e.g., a .h C-header file named static/frameABC.h).
+-The script processes the image (resizes, dithers) and saves the output as a device-ready file (e.g., a .h C-header file named static/frameABC.h).

-Frame Wake-Up & Fetch: The physical E-Ink frame (e.g., an ESP32 device) wakes up at its scheduled time.
+-Frame Wake-Up & Fetch: The physical E-Ink frame (e.g., an ESP32 device) wakes up at its scheduled time.
 It connects to the network and makes two requests to the server:

-It downloads its updated wake-up schedule from a unique URL (e.g., http://server-ip/static/frameABC.txt).
+-It downloads its updated wake-up schedule from a unique URL (e.g., http://server-ip/static/frameABC.txt).

-It downloads the pre-processed image data from its unique URL (e.g., http://server-ip/static/frameABC.h).
+-It downloads the pre-processed image data from its unique URL (e.g., http://server-ip/static/frameABC.h).

-Display & Sleep: The frame displays the new image and goes back to deep sleep until the next scheduled wake-up time.
+-Display & Sleep: The frame displays the new image and goes back to deep sleep until the next scheduled wake-up time.

+# INSTALLATION:

 Install DietPi